Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Introduction

 \section{Introduction}

-We consider the problem of numerical computation and deformation of solutions of evolutionary partial differential equations ({PDEs}) fixed by the action of a Lie group $\Gamma = \Gamma_1 \times \reals$ of continuous symmetries of the {PDEs}, where $\reals$ is the group of time translations and $\Gamma_1$ is non-trivial.
+We consider the problem of numerical computation and deformation of solutions of evolutionary partial differential equations ({PDEs}) fixed by the action of a subgroup of a Lie group $\Gamma = \Gamma_1 \times \reals$ of continuous symmetries of the {PDEs}, where $\reals$ is the group of time translations and $\Gamma_1$ is non-trivial.
 Within this context, such \emph{invariant solutions} are also known as \emph{relative periodic orbits} or \emph{relative time-periodic solutions} of an (autonomous) \emph{equivariant dynamical system}.
 In this paper, we work with the complex Ginzburg-Landau equation with cubic nonlinearity in $1\!+\!1$ space-time dimension, with $\Gamma_1 = \torus^2 \ (= \rS^1 \times \rS^1)$ -- the two-torus.
 We note, however, that it should be straightforward to apply the methodology described in this paper to other evolutionary parameter-dependent {PDEs} invariant under the action of a group of continuous transformations.

 The complex Ginzburg-Landau equation ({CGLE}) is a widely studied PDE which has become a model problem for the study of nonlinear evolution equations exhibiting chaotic spatio-temporal dynamics, as well as being of interest in the context of pattern formation.
 It has applications in various fields, including fluid dynamics and superconductivity.
-(For details see, for example, \cite{aranson02,doering88,levermore96,mielke02,vanSaarloos94} and references therein.)
-Following \cite{lopez05}, we consider here the {CGLE} with cubic nonlinearity in one spatial dimension, \eqsp with periodic boundary conditions \eqsp and spatial period $L_x = 2\pi$.
-The {CGLE} also appears in the literature in the form \eqsp but note that with a change of variables \eqsp one obtains equation~\refEqn{eqn:cgle_pde}, with $R = (L / L_x)^2$.
-Thus we adopt the formulation~\refEqn{eqn:cgle_pde} without loss of generality and, henceforth, when we refer to \emph{the {CGLE}} we mean equation \refEqn{eqn:cgle_pde} with the boundary conditions \refEqn{eqn:cgle_bcs} unless otherwise noted.
+(For details see, for example, \cite{aranson02,levermore96,mielke02,vanSaarloos94} and references therein.)
+Following \cite{lopez05}, we consider here the {CGLE} with cubic nonlinearity in one spatial dimension,